 where t is time; $\tau$ is the early time cutoff; $\Delta$, $\gamma_{\nu}$ and $\nu$ have been defined in (2); And $x$ is defined as a critical exponent\cite{RevModPhys.49.435,li2016muon}.
-The simulation using this expression, presented in Fig. 3 (e), gives $x = 0.62(7)$ and $\nu = 8.27(6) \times 10 ^{5}$ Hz.
-It should be noted that the temporal spin correlation function, $S(t) \sim (\tau / t) ^ {x} exp(-\nu t)$, shows a exponential form multiplied by a power law, rather than the pure exponential one of $S(t) \sim exp(-\nu t)$ at high temperatures\cite{li2016muon}. $\nu$ is much smaller at low temperatures ($\sim$ 0.1 K) compared to $\nu \sim 10 ^ {10}$ Hz at high temperatures ($\sim$ 10 K).
-This suggests a longer temporal correlation at low temperatures, similar to the results from \ce{NaYbS2}\cite{sarkar2019quantum}.
-The stretching exponent, $\beta$, reflecting the stability of the ground state under magnetic fields, stabilizes at a constant of $\sim$ 1 at 0.1 K below 200 G (Fig. 4(b)).
-This means that the QSL ground state is quite robust against external magnetic fields.
+The simulation using this expression, presented in Fig. 5(a), gives $x = 0.62(7)$ and $\nu = 8.27(6) \times 10 ^{5}$ Hz.
+It should be noted that the temporal spin correlation function, $S(t) \sim (\tau / t) ^ {x} exp(-\nu t)$, shows an exponential form multiplied by a power law, rather than the pure exponential one of $S(t) \sim exp(-\nu t)$ at high temperatures\cite{li2016muon}. $\nu$ is much smaller at low temperatures ($\sim$ 0.1 K) compared to $\nu \sim 10 ^ {10}$ Hz at high temperatures ($\sim$ 10 K). {The longer spin fluctuation can only be driven by the quantum entanglement of spins at low temperatures, which is similar to the LF-$\mu$SR measurement results of QSL candidates \ce{NaYbS2}\cite{sarkar2019quantum} and \ce{YbMgGaO4}\cite{li2016muon}.} {The stretching exponent, $\beta$, reflects the stability of the ground state under magnetic fields.
+Below 200 G, the $\beta$ values from the ZF-$\mu$SR spectra show a V-shape with magnetic fields, but it is always greater than 1.
+This is a clear sign ruling out spin freezing which has a close to 1/3 as mentioned above.
+This suggests a fast spin dynamics which remains under a magnetic field less than 200 G. And no signal related to a magnetically ordered state was observed in the range of 0 $\sim$ 3000 G. In this sense, the LF-$\mu$SR data at 0.1 K allow to infer that the QSL ground state is robust against external magnetic field. }